Reasons To Avoid A Long-Term Auto Loan

 If you want a new car, leasing a car may be an option that secures lower monthly payments.
 Typically, the manufacturer’s warranty covers a leased vehicle, and leasing may also allow you to drive a more upscale model.[10]

-Although leasing allows you to enjoy a new car leasing does have its drawbacks, such as limits on the number of miles you can drive and additional charges when you turn in the leased vehicle.[8]
+Although leasing allows you to enjoy a new car leasing does have its drawbacks, such as limits on the number of miles you can drive and additional charges when you turn in the vehicle at the end of the lease.[10]

 Choose a car that fits your budget